A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Problem specification

 This is similar to the common scenario in parametric statistics

-In statistical applications $f(\bm{x}_i|\bm{\theta})$ is typically a carefully constructed parametric function, designed using specialist knowledge to take input variables $\bm{x}_i$ and produce outputs $z_i$ which model the mean behaviour of the system.
-In our case this function is $u(\hat{\bm{x}}_i|\bm{\theta})$, therefore it uses laws imposed by a PDE or integral equation to govern its behaviour.
-The last term is in \eqref{model} a random variable which accounts for divergences of the data from the mean.
+In statistical applications $f(\bm{x}_i;\bm{\theta})$ is typically a carefully constructed parametric function, designed using specialist knowledge to take input variables $\bm{x}_i$ and produce outputs $z_i$ which model the mean behaviour of the system.
+In our case this function is the parametric solution $u(\hat{\bm{x}}_i;\bm{\theta})$, therefore it behaves according to the laws imposed by the PDE or integral equation.
+The last term is in \eqref{model} a random variable which accounts for variation of the data around the mean.
 A standard choice for the $\epsilon_i$, which we will adopt, is to assume unbiased i.i.d.
-Gaussian deviations of the form $\epsilon_i = N(0,\sigma^2)$.
-The objective is then to infer the unknown parameters $\{\bm{\theta},\sigma^2\}$ such that the model fits the data. \\ \\ This paper is organised as follows: In Section 2 we review some current deep learning schemes used to solve PDEs and estimate parameters, and then describe a new method based upon these which can be used to solve integral equations.
-In Section 3, we outline the deep surrogate method; this is based upon using neural networks to accurately approximate parametric solutions to PDEs and integral equations.
-These surrogates are analytic, and allow for efficient approximate evaluations of the solution for different model parameters without need of further numerical solves; this makes a host of techniques from parametric statistics accessible.
-We focus on describing how we can perform Bayesian inference, by applying an MCMC scheme that uses surrogate evaluations to significantly reduce the computational cost per Monte Carlo iteration.
-In Section 4 we apply our method to problems with real applications, and demonstrate how the deep surrogate method can accelerate Bayesian inference.
-These examples cover PDE-based problems and integral equations; the inferred parameters are both scalar-valued and represent functions.
-Python code is available to reproduce all of the presented examples \cite{zenodo_doi}.
+Gaussian deviations of the form $\epsilon_i = N(0,\sigma^2)$, where $\sigma^2$ is an unknown parameter. \\ \\ The objective in the inverse problem is the same as a statistical regression problem, that is to infer the unknown parameters $\{\bm{\theta},\sigma^2\}$ such that the model describes the data.
+We note that using our deep surrogate methodology, the inverse problem can be solved with any parametric regression scheme from statistics without modification, since the deep surrogate model provides a functional representation of the solution $u(x,\bm{\theta})$ that can be rapidly evaluated and differentiated with respect to the parameters $\bm{\theta}$.
+In this work we focus on applying MCMC methods from Bayesian parametric regression to solve Bayesian inverse problems for which the forward problem can be described by a PDE and integral equation.
+This provides a natural form of inverse uncertainty quantification in the form of a posterior probability distribution over all parameters of interest, but has proven too expensive to be implemented fully in the majority of cases with standard numerical discretisation techniques such as finite differences or quadrature methods.